incubated-geek-cc/offline-mapping-server/README.md

-pip_freeze.bat | output all python packages into requirements.txt file and overwrites it pip_install_requirements.bat | pip install all python packages based on requirements.txt file run_jupyter_notebook.bat | run jupyter notebook on port 8889 01_stream_tiles.bat | run python script stream_tileimages.py i.e. start streaming map tile images and save into local folders 02_transform_to_mbtiles.bat | use mbutil lib to package tile image into mbtiles file 03_run_flask_app.bat | run python script serve_web_app.py and navigate to http://localhost:9000 to view basemap
+pip_freeze.bat | output all python packages into requirements.txt file and overwrites it pip_install_requirements.bat | pip install all python packages based on requirements.txt file run_jupyter_notebook.bat | run jupyter notebook on port 8889 python/scripts/01_stream_tiles.bat | run python script stream_tileimages.py i.e. start streaming map tile images and save into local folders transform_to_mbtiles.bat & python/scripts/02_transform_to_mbtiles.bat | use mbutil lib to package tile image into mbtiles file python/scripts/03_run_flask_app.bat | run python script serve_web_app.py and navigate to http://localhost:9000 to view basemap

+* The folder `python_scripts` runs independently of the jupyter notebook.
+The jupyter notebook is for first-time users and used for illustrations sake.
 * Note: The jupyter notebook had been developed in a python virtual environment created via the command `virtualenv .env`

 #### Publication of Project